 Lunch at the lodge

-Both in summer and in winter it is possible to reach many mountain lodges by your own strength, or by taking a ski lift.
+In case you don't want to read the dedicated article, let's summarize quickly, Both in summer and in winter it's possible to reach many mountain lodges by your own strength, or by taking a ski lift.
 It's not necessary to toil to enjoy clean air, sun terrace and a great lunch.

 The mountain lodges that can be reached with the ski lift or with the car and a short walk are many, for example the Rifugio Scoiattoli, the Rifugio Faloria, the Rifugio Averau, the Rifugio Lagazuoi, the Rifugio Col Gallina and many others.
-Other lodges are accessible by walking or by renting a jeep or a snowmobile, provided by the lodge itself, such as the Rifugio Dibona, the Malga Federa or the Rifugio Mietres.(1) Lunch at Rifugio Scoiattoli.
-(2) The mountain lodge Mietres in winter.
-(3) Malga Federa with snow.
+Other lodges are accessible by walking or by renting a jeep or a snowmobile, provided by the lodge itself, such as the Rifugio Dibona, the Malga Federa or the Rifugio Mietres, from which it is also possible to sled down.

 Dinner at the lodge with sledge